 Drop Some Money Scam

-This guy will take you to a special place and then the first scammer will come to you and he will accuse you that you have stolen his money.
+This guy will take you to a special place and then the first scammer will come to you and he will accuse you of stealing his money.

-In this step, the scammer will search your bags and pockets and when he gets your valuable items, he will disappear with your belongings.
+In this step, the scammer will search your bags and pockets and when he gets your valuable items, he will disappear with your valuables.

 Please Take Care of My Money

-Once you give your item, then he will run away and never come back again.
+Once you give them your item, then he will run away and never come back again.

-So, if you find this kind of person, you must ignore him because there is no such a guy who is willing to give his money to other people.
+If you encounter this kind of person, you need to ignore them as there is no one willing to give his money to other people for no reason.

 Fake Monks Scam